Doing business in QLD? You need a sexual harassment prevention plan by March 2025

 – the complainant can use the issues resolution and dispute resolution process in the WHS Act; - be set out and expressed in a way that is readily accessible and understandable by workers.

-PCBUs must ensure workers make prevention plan accessible
+PCBUs must ensure prevention plan is accessible

 Further, the PCBU must take reasonable steps to ensure workers are made aware of the prevention plan and how to access it, and review the plan as soon as practicable if: